kashikarparth/dactl/_posts/2018-06-15-Deep-Autoencoder-for-Recommender-Engines.md

 NVIDIA recently launched their inferencing optimization package 'TensorRT' for GPU-based computations.
 Once the neural network is trained, TensorRT enables the network to be compressed, optimized and deployed as a runtime without the overhead of a framework.The following are some of it's key features :

-Layer and tensor fusion and elimination of unused layers: TensorRT parses the network computational graph and looks for opportunities to perform graph optimizations.
+<strong>Layer and tensor fusion and elimination of unused layers</strong> : TensorRT parses the network computational graph and looks for opportunities to perform graph optimizations.
 These graph optimizations do not change the underlying computation in the graph: instead, they look to restructure the graph to perform the operations much faster and more efficiently.

-FP16 and INT8 reduced precision calibration: Most deep learning frameworks train neural networks in full 32-bit precision (FP32).
+<strong>FP16 and INT8 reduced precision calibration</strong> : Most deep learning frameworks train neural networks in full 32-bit precision (FP32).
 Once the model is fully trained, inference computations can use half precision FP16 or even INT8 tensor operations, since gradient backpropagation is not required for inference.
 Using lower precision results in smaller model size, lower memory utilization and latency, and higher throughput.

-Target-specific autotuning: During the optimization phase TensorRT also chooses from hundreds of specialized kernels, many of them hand-tuned and optimized for a range of parameters and target platforms.
+<strong>Target-specific autotuning </strong>: During the optimization phase TensorRT also chooses from hundreds of specialized kernels, many of them hand-tuned and optimized for a range of parameters and target platforms.
 As an example, there are several different algorithms to do convolutions.
 TensorRT will pick the implementation from a library of kernels that delivers the best performance for the target GPU, input data size, filter size, tensor layout, batch size and other parameters.

-Efficient memory reuse (especially effective with Volta Architecture of GPUs): TensorRT also reduces memory footprint and improves memory reuse by designating memory for each tensor only for the duration of its usage, avoiding memory allocation overhead for fast and efficient execution.
+<strong>Efficient memory reuse (especially effective with Volta Architecture of GPUs)</strong> : TensorRT also reduces memory footprint and improves memory reuse by designating memory for each tensor only for the duration of its usage, avoiding memory allocation overhead for fast and efficient execution.
 This is especially effective with the "TensorCore" architecture of the recent Volta GPUs.

-TensorFlow Support: TensorFlow models can be directly ingested, optimized and deployed with up to 18x faster performance compared to TensorFlow framework inference on Tesla V100.
+<strong>TensorFlow Support</strong> : TensorFlow models can be directly ingested, optimized and deployed with up to 18x faster performance compared to TensorFlow framework inference on Tesla V100.

 TensorRT produces inferences at a considerably higher throughput (much lower latency), and also is efficient in terms of power requirements.
 I've used TensorRT models when load-testing the model to be deployed to production.